The Cultural Impact of RuPaul’s Drag Race (Book)

 Why Are We All Gagging?

 Insightful and provocative, and new in paperback.
-Examines the social, cultural, political and commercial implications of RuPaul’s Drag Race, from its groundbreaking, subversive entry into the reality television arena, to a now mainstream, increasingly non-LGBTQ+ audience reach and relationship with fans.
+Examines the social, cultural, political and commercial implications of RuPaul’s Drag Race, from its groundbreaking, subversive entry into the reality television arena, to a now mainstream, increasingly non-LGBTQ+, audience reach and relationship with fans.
 International contributors.
 40 b/w illus.